shibiaowan/SHARP/README.md

 ### News:

 * <b>Mar-01-2021</b>: The version 1.1.0 of SHARP has been released.
 The new version SHARP addressed the problem arising from the "clues" package removed from CRAN.
-* <b>Apr-20-2020</b>: Update the SHARP_unlimited function for better processing ultra-large-scale single-cell data.
+* <b>Apr-22-2020</b>: The SHARP_unlimited function has been updated for better processing ultra-large-scale single-cell data.
+* <b>Feb-20-2020</b>: An example of detailing the installation time and configurations has been added.
+* <b>Jun-28-2019</b>: The documentations of SHARP have been significantly enriched to include details of parameter settings for SHARP.
+* <b>Apr-04-2019</b>: The flashClust function has been added for fast implementation of hierarchical clustering.

 ### Table of Contents